rphere/plaid-recurring-transactions/README.md

 # Plaid recurring transactionss
 Cloned from https://github.com/plaid/quickstart.git and updated to compute the recurring transactions from any connected bank account using the Plaid API.

-Detecting recurring transactions can help one fish out any subscriptions that they are unwittingly paying for.
+Detecting recurring transactions can help one fish out any subscriptions they are unwittingly paying for.

 # Quickstart for plaid-python